-Home Remedies for Colds: 5 Soothing, Healthy Drink Recipes [With Videos!]
+Home Remedies for When You’re Sick: 5 Soothing, Healthy Tonic Recipes [with Videos!]

-Luckily, there are five healthy drink recipes to ease your cold symptoms that not only take very little energy to prepare – but you also can make them with ingredients you most likely already have in your pantry.
+Luckily, I have 5 healthy drink recipes to ease your symptoms that not only take very little energy to prepare—but you also can make them with ingredients you most likely already have in your pantry.
 And, there’s a video tutorial for each recipe!

 I have 5 pints of Immune Fuel Hot LemonAid sitting in my freezer right now.
 That way, when symptoms hit me, I don’t need to expend any effort.
 I just put a frozen pint in a bowl of hot water, and I’ve got enough thawed to start using, 20 minutes later.
 It really works, to knock down any viral or bacterial infection, especially if you get on it within a few hours of your first symptoms!

 Whether your cough is keeping you from falling asleep or you want to give your immune system a helping hand, you’ll find just what you need with one of these home remedies for colds:

 - Detox Moxie Tonic